mandingo007/ShodaCensy/README.md

 This feature is allowing you to search for a specific ip address and get back usefull information.
 You can see the data and write the data to a file, but take in consideration that the data is wrote to the file in json format.
 - [ 3 ] Shodan Basic Search <br />
-This feature is allowing you to search the Shodan database as you would on the site and see a summary of the potential devices that you are interested in.
+This feature is allowing you to search the Shodan database as you would on the site and see a summary of the potential devices, that you are interested in.
 Also, you can see some more detailed information and write the html code to file if existing.
 Besides that, it includes a facets search.
 #### Censys
 - [ 1 ] Host Search <br />
 This feature is giving you the posibility to search for a specific ip address.
-Is likely the Shodan Host Search but with Censys you retrieve more information.
+Is like the Shodan Host Search, but with Censys, you retrieve more information.
 - [ 2 ] Censys Basic Search <br />
 This feature will give you 1 page at a time with your specified query and some general information about the devices found.
 The query can contain the filters that are specified on their [official website](https://www.censys.io/overview#examples).